Koushik-Pula/technical_chatbot/README.md

 ### Methodology

-We all four started off with collecting dataset manually from websites like, "stack overflow", "linus tech tips" and "microsoft support".
+We started off with collecting dataset manually from websites like, "stack overflow", "linus tech tips" and "microsoft support".
 It's stored in "corpus" folder with structure ,

 """""